 Their model resolution however, says nothing about how the value of religious equality under the law—not religious or Christian supremacy—was the guiding and governing principle of the Virginia Statute for Religious Freedom commemorated by Religious Freedom Day and is what we should celebrate today.

 To recognize the true vision of religious freedom embraced by our founders and by the majority of Americans, we have created a model Religious Freedom Day Resolution for legislative bodies such as legislatures and city councils, which can also be used in the form of a proclamation by executives such as mayors and governors.
-Click the link below to download a PDF of this model text along with additional context and information about Religious Freedom Day.
+Click the link below to download a PDF of this model text along with additional information and resources about Religious Freedom Day.

 This resolution and related information was produced in consultation with experts and intended to accurately reflect the work of Jefferson and Madison, as well as the act of Congress that designated January 16th as Religious Freedom Day.